 Evaluation of Research Work and Thesis: Students are expected to identify their Thesis Supervisor(s) within one month of joining the program so that PG Student Progress Committee (PSPC) can be formed and student can start research work from beginning of the program.
 Progress of the M.S. thesis will be monitored by PSPC through CERP to be conducted at the end of every semester with preferably Mid Semester evaluation also.
 Final evaluation of M.S. thesis will be done by at-least one External Examiner.
 Student must have one journal publication in SCI index from his/ her M.S. thesis for completion of the degree.
 Final evaluation of MS thesis will be done by at-least one Professor or equivalent level External Examiner from outside the Institute but within India.
-Student must have one journal publication in SCI index for the degree.
+Student must have one journal publication in SCI index from his/ her MS thesis for completion of the degree.